awf/Coconut/doc/DPS.md

 ## Examples.

-Here's a piece of F# to compute the log-likelihood of a Gaussian Mixture model, which is a canonical machine learning model.
+[Here](https://github.com/awf/Coconut/blob/master/Examples/GMM/FSmooth/usecases_gmm.fs) is a piece of F# to compute the log-likelihood of a Gaussian Mixture model, which is a canonical machine learning model.
 Slightly more old fashioned than a deep neural network, but with arguably more interesting code complexity.
-And this compiles to non-GC C, so can be directly incorporated into projects with no runtime, so we get the joy of functional programming with none of the runtime overhead.
+And this compiles to non-GC C (see [here](https://github.com/awf/Coconut/blob/master/Examples/GMM/C/usecases_gmm.c)), so can be directly incorporated into projects with no runtime, so we get the joy of functional programming with none of the runtime overhead.